Tajamul21/MedSPOT/README.md

 ```bash
 pip install torch>=2.0 transformers>=4.40 pillow tqdm
 ```
-Each model should be evaluated in its own recommended environment.
+Each model should be evaluated in its recommended environment.
 Follow the official setup instructions for the specific model you are evaluating.